section-engineering-education/engineering-education/content/articles/track-individual-logged-in-users-using-google-analytics/index.md

 Therefore, with the detailed report on bounce rate, you can find ways and means to reduce the bounce rate of your website.

-#### To know the age, gender, interest, device, and location of your audience.
+#### To know the age, gender, interest, device, and location of your audience
 With Google Analytics, you can uncover valuable data about your audience to determine which channels drive most of the traffic to your website.

 The Audience section provides a lot of information about the people who visit your website like their age, gender, interests, devices, and location.
 It also gives you data on how the visitors were driven to your website.